Writing is a great way of making money online in Kenya.

 6. Bid and Pitch Continuously

-In fact, in Upwork you can even land clients who can pay you $50 to $100 per article if you’re really good!
+As stated above, in Upwork you can land clients who can pay you $50 to $100+ per article if you’re really good!
+Hehe…sometimes it’s not even being really good that matters…but having guts to keep applying the right way, consistently.

 While doing the above, you can also be looking for clients in social media and through cold-pitching, continuously.